spacBib/libraryManagementSystem/README.md

 # Library Management System

-Det goal of this project is get familiar with design patterns, OOP, and SOLID principles by developing a management system for a library.
+The goal of this project is get familiar with design patterns, OOP, and SOLID principles by developing a management system for a library.
-The library system should be capable of look up books, loan books, return books, and reserve books.
+The library system should be capable of looking up books, loan books, return books, and reserve books.

 ## Description

-The desired functionality have been archived, where the core parts are the database, library interaction, and user interface
+The desired functionality have been achieved, where the core parts are the database, library interaction, and user interface

 The database contains information about the contents of library such as users registered, books available, books lent, books reserved, and books returned.